-- 4.6.5 Development should include a collection of lot sizes, lot widths, lot depths, and setbacks based on the specific housing type (i.e., narrow single-family homes, semi-detached units, townhomes etc.). - 4.6.6 Developments should utilize shorter block lengths (typically between 100-185 metres in length). - 4.6.7 A grid style block pattern is encouraged to increase vehicle/pedestrian connectivity to major collectors. - 4.6.8 For non-residential developments, the on-site parking should be designed such that it does not become the prominent design feature, i.e., to the extent that is possible, the building should be placed adjacent to the street, with on-site parking in the side or rear of the building.
+- 4.6.5 Development should include a collection of lot sizes, lot widths, lot depths, and setbacks based on the specific housing type (i.e., single-family homes, semi-detached units, townhomes etc.). - 4.6.6 Developments should utilize shorter block lengths (typically between 100-185 metres in length). - 4.6.7 A grid style block pattern is encouraged to increase vehicle/pedestrian connectivity to major collectors. - 4.6.8 For non-residential developments, the on-site parking should be designed such that it does not become the prominent design feature, i.e., to the extent that is possible, the building should be placed adjacent to the street, with on-site parking in the side or rear of the building.

-4.6.9 Connectivity between blocks should be provided through the provision of streets, alleyways and sidewalks.

-- 4.6.10 Connectivity between community facilities, public open spaces, and parks should be provided in the form of sidewalks and or interconnected trails/pathways. - 4.6.11 When areas are redeveloped, sidewalks may be required on both sides of the street to promote pedestrian connectivity. - 4.6.12 On-street parking should be provided on one or both sides of the street. - 4.6.13 Applicants should consider implementing traffic calming measures such as narrow streets, street trees, bulb-outs at crosswalks etc. to ensure that when designing new streets or retrofitting existing streets, the safety of the pedestrian is prioritized. - 4.6.14 Cul-de-sacs shall not be supported, unless the Town determines existing natural barriers or site constraints exist, such as topography, that cannot reasonably be resolved. - 4.6.15 Laneways should be maintained for access and pedestrian connectivity.
+- 4.6.9 Connectivity between blocks should be provided through the provision of streets, alleyways and sidewalks. - 4.6.10 Connectivity between community facilities, public open spaces, and parks should be provided in the form of sidewalks and or interconnected trails/pathways. - 4.6.11 When areas are redeveloped, sidewalks may be required on both sides of the street to promote pedestrian connectivity. - 4.6.12 On-street parking shall be provided on one or both sides of the street. - 4.6.13 Applicants should consider implementing traffic calming measures such as modified cross sections, street trees, bulb-outs at crosswalks, etc. to ensure that when designing new streets or retrofitting existing streets, the safety of the pedestrian is prioritized. - 4.6.14 Cul-de-sacs shall not be supported, unless the Town determines existing natural barriers or site constraints exist, such as topography, that cannot reasonably be resolved. - 4.6.15 Laneways should be maintained for access and connectivity.

-- 4.6.16 Community design should incorporate public spaces, such as pocket parks, and maximize unique views, to add interest to open space design. - 4.6.17 Encourage high-quality park spaces near high-density residential buildings to act as a local amenity and places for community gathering, with greater focus on site design qualities, i.e. active programming or amenities, than the quantity of park space. - 4.6.18 Streetscapes and public realm should be enhanced through the provision of trees and landscaping.
+- 4.6.16 Community design should incorporate public spaces, such as pocket parks, and maximize unique views, to add interest to open space design. - 4.6.17 Encourage high-quality park spaces near high-density residential buildings to act as a local amenity and places for community gathering, with greater focus on site design qualities, i.e. active programming or amenities, than the quantity of park space. - 4.6.18 Streetscapes and public realm should be enhanced through the provision of trees and landscaping, in accordance with Town policies.

-- 4.6.19 Low-intensity neighbourhood commercial should include design measures that provide a sensitive transition between non-residential uses, to integrate with the existing character of the neighborhood. - 4.6.20 For higher intensity uses, a "stepped down" approach should be used, which involves gradually decreasing building heights and densities as they transition towards lower intensity areas, creating a visually cohesive built environment.

-4.6.21 Screening methods, including fencing and vegetation, should be used to separate residential and non-residential areas at the edges of the neighbourhood.
+- 4.6.19 Low-intensity neighbourhood commercial should include design measures that provide a sensitive transition between non-residential uses, to integrate with the existing character of the neighborhood. - 4.6.20 For higher intensity uses, a "stepped down" approach should be used, which involves gradually decreasing building heights and densities as they transition towards lower intensity areas, creating a visually cohesive built environment. - 4.6.21 Screening methods, including fencing and vegetation, should be used to separate residential and non-residential areas at the edges of the neighbourhood.
 This may be required if deemed necessary by the Town.

-- 4.6.22 Stormwater management will be assessed on a case-by-case basis to ensure that each developments stormwater management solution is evaluated based on its unique circumstances, taking into account existing infrastructure and the specific needs of the area. - 4.6.23 Stormwater retention areas (pond designed to manage stormwater runoff) should be integrated into the neighbourhood as meaningful parts of the open space network, enhancing aesthetics, providing public gathering areas, or as scenic focal points.
+4.6.22 Stormwater management will be assessed to ensure that each development's stormwater management solution is evaluated based on its unique circumstances, taking into account existing infrastructure and the specific needs of the area.